odaridavid/WeatherApp/README.md

 12. Ability to select multiple locations
 13. Better dependency management that can be handled by scripts.
 14. Process improvements i.e PR templates/labels/issues etc.
-15. Optimize repeating partterns in the viewmodel for processing intent and result, something to keep an eye on.
+15. Optimize repeating patterns in the viewmodel for processing intent and result, something to keep an eye on.
 16. Look into configuration changes.
-17. Look into cache and eviction strategies.
+17. Look into cache and eviction strategies i.e make the app offline first and refresh the data after 15/30 min, Room + WorkManager combo.
 18. Handle no network available,tie in with unique exception handling.
 19. Edit default location from settings.
 20. Translate for currently supported languages.